 Object Oriented Programming

-I spent two semesters learning object oriented programming and honestly, it was a struggle at first.
-The syntax wasn’t the hard part.
-What broke my brain was learning to think differently about how programs work.
-Instead of writing step by step instructions, I had to start thinking about objects that talk to each other.
+I spent two semesters learning object oriented programming and honestly, it was rough.
+The syntax wasn’t even the hard part.
+What really messed with my head was having to think about programs in a completely different way.
+You go from writing step-by-step instructions to thinking about objects that interact with each other.

-Coming from procedural programming, I was used to thinking “first do this, then do that, then do this other thing.”
-Object oriented programming flipped that around.
-Now I had to think “what things exist in my program, and how do they interact?”
+With procedural programming, I’d think “first do this, then do that, then this other thing.”
+OOP turned that upside down.
+Suddenly I’m thinking “what things exist in my program, and how do they talk to each other?”

 Here’s an example that really helped it click for me: